Video Toaster

 The NewTek Video Toaster is a combination of hardware and software for the editing and production of NTSC standard-definition video.
 The plug-in expansion card initially worked with the Amiga 2000 computer and provides a number of BNC connectors on the exposed rear edge that provide connectivity to common analog video sources like VHS VCRs.
 The related software tools support video switching, luma keying, character generation, animation, and image manipulation.

-Together, the hardware and software provided, for a few thousand U.S. dollars, a video editing suite that rivaled the output of contemporary (i.e. early 1990s) professional systems costing ten times as much.
+For a few thousand U.S. dollars, the hardware and software provided a video editing suite in the early 1990s that rivaled the output of contemporary professional systems costing ten times as much.
 It allowed small studios to produce high-quality material and resulted in a cottage industry for video production not unlike the success of the Macintosh in the desktop publishing (DTP) market only a few years earlier.
 The Video Toaster won the Emmy Award for Technical Achievement in 1993.
 Other parts of the original software package were spun off as stand-alone products, notably LightWave 3D, and achieved success on their own.

 As the Amiga platform lost market share and Commodore International went bankrupt in 1994 as a result of declining sales, the Video Toaster was moved to the Microsoft Windows platform where it is still available.
-The company also produces what is essentially a portable pre-packaged version of the Video Toaster along with all the computer hardware needed, as the TriCaster.
-These became all-digital units in 2014, ending production of the analog Video Toaster line.
+The company also produced what is essentially a portable pre-packaged version of the Video Toaster along with all the computer hardware needed, as the TriCaster.
+These became all-digital units in 2014, ending production of the analog line.